Welcome to Foundation Stage 2!

 Every Friday morning we visit Wath Community Library, all adults are welcome to join us and take part in the session.

 Keeping in Contact - At Wath Central, we share our achievements on various platforms.
 For day-to-day communication, we use ClassDojo where we share what we get up to during the day and communicate with parents about upcoming events.
 We also use our twitter (@wathcentral) to celebrate recent successes from our year group.
 Finally, keep checking here for highlights and recent happenings within our classrooms.

 Helping at Home - Can you support your child's learning at home?
-Visit our 'Useful Links' page to support your child with online learning.
+Click here to visit our curriculum pages for tips and advice to support your child with online learning.